-- (28) (31) CSB Circular No. 6/2003 on "Civil Servants Standing as Candidates in Village Representative Elections" Superseded by CSB Circular No. 5/2014 on "Civil Servants Standing as Candidates in Rural Representative Elections" - (29) (32) CSB Circular No. 4/2005 on "Civil Servants Standing for the Election Committee Subsector Elections and Participating in Electioneering Activities for the Chief Executive Election" - (30) (33) CSB Circular Memorandum No. 20/2007 on "Civil Servants Participating in Electioneering Activities for the District Council Elections" - (31) (34) CSB Circular Memorandum No. 2/2008 on "Civil Servants Standing for Elections and Participating in Electioneering Activities" - (32) (35) CSB Circular No. 6/2008 on "Civil Servants Participating in Electioneering Activities for the Legislative Council Elections"
+- (29) CSB Circular No. 26/90 on "Civil servants joining political organisations and participating in political activities" - (30) CSB Circular No. 15/97 on "Civil servants standing for elections and participating in electioneering activities" - (31) CSB Circular No. 6/2003 on "Civil servants standing as candidates in village representative elections" - (32) CSB Circular No. 4/2005 on "Civil Servants Standing for the Election Committee Subsector Elections and Participating in Electioneering Activities for the Chief Executive Election" - (33) Civil Service Circular Memorandum No. 20/2007 on "Civil servants participating in electioneering activities for the District Council elections" - (34) Civil Service Circular Memorandum No. 2/2008 on "Civil servants standing for elections and participating in electioneering activities" - (35) CSB Circular No. 6/2008 on "Civil servants participating in electioneering activities for the Legislative Council elections"